What is thyroid cancer?

-Treatment usually involves surgery to remove all or part of the thyroid gland, followed by supplemental thyroid hormone given to keep the body’s functions in balance.
+After surgery, thyroid hormone may be prescribed to keep the body’s functions in balance.
 In select cases, additional treatments such as radioactive iodine may be given at an interval after surgery.
 Standard (external beam) radiotherapy and chemotherapy are infrequently used.
-Innovative approaches involving immunotherapy, a treatment that uses the body’s immune system to identify and fight the cancer cells.
-Targeted therapy for thyroid cancer uses medicines to turn off the cancer cells’ ability to grow and spread, may be recommended in some cases.
+Innovative approaches involving immunotherapy, a treatment that uses the body’s immune system to identify and fight the cancer cells, and targeted chemotherapy, which uses medicines to turn off the cancer cells’ ability to grow and spread, may be recommended in some cases.